Social Icons

 Directed by Billy Wilder

-The movie is about greed and seduction with a plot that probably won’t fly in the modern film era, as it would be ripped apart by forensic evidence and detections; but in the 40s such science was not that much available so the plot was just right.
+The movie is about greed and seduction, with a plot that probably wouldn’t fly in the modern film era.
+It would likely be ripped apart by forensic evidence and modern detection methods, but in the 1940s, such science wasn’t widely available, so the plot worked just fine.
+The movie does not try to get away with things it could not control.

-The movie is best put using the word nice, and a classic as it has come to be.
+The movie is best described as nice and has become a classic over time.
 Double Indemnity is beautiful and captivating, based on a 1943 novel of the same name by James M. Cain.
-This movie was the height of film noir in the 40s spring out many copycat B movies from other producers.
+This film was the pinnacle of 1940s film noir and inspired many copycat B-movies from other producers.

-The screenplay is penned down by Billy Wilder, who also directed the movie, and from the way the movie drove you just have to appreciate the work of the screen writer, I while watching I was so eager to know if they will get away with it or not.
-Fred MacMurray narrated and starred in the movie, although the movie was a huge critical success and was nominated for seven Academy Awards but did not win any.
-Billy Wilder’s writing and directing of this movie is a masterpiece worth treasuring and a work of art worth owning.
+The screenplay was written by Billy Wilder, who also directed the movie.
+The way the story unfolds makes you appreciate the screenwriter’s work.
+While watching, I was on the edge of my seat, eager to find out if they would get away with it or not.
+Fred MacMurray narrated and starred in the film.
+Although it was a huge critical success and was nominated for seven Academy Awards, it didn’t win any.
+Still, Billy Wilder’s writing and direction in this movie are a masterpiece worth treasuring and a work of art worth owning.

-The movie and the book’s idea is based on the Double indemnity clause provided in life insurance or accident policy whereby the insurance company agrees to pay the stated multiple (double) of the face amount in the contract in the case of death caused by accidental means.
+The movie (and the book it’s based on) revolves around the double indemnity clause in life insurance or accident policies.
+This clause states that the insurance company agrees to pay double the face amount in the contract if the death is caused by accidental means.

-The movie was a box office success making over 5 times its production cost, and the cinematography used "venetian blind" lighting which became popular in later film noir.
-Double Indemnity was well received by the American Film Institute, in AFI's 100 Years…100 Movies (10th Anniversary Edition) it was rated 29th; it also got other American Film Institute recognitions.
+The film was a box office success, making over five times its production cost.
+It also popularized the use of "venetian blind" lighting in its cinematography, which became a staple in later film noir.
+Double Indemnity was well-received by the American Film Institute (AFI).
+In AFI’s 100 Years…100 Movies (10th Anniversary Edition), it was ranked 29th, and it earned several other AFI recognitions.

-This movie is wonderful, so if you have not seen or heard about the movie now you have so go see it.
+This movie is wonderful.
+If you haven’t seen or heard about it, now you have—so go watch it!

 0 comments: